 A great roofing tool that will help you clean up all the metal debris is the magnetic sweeper.
 A rolling magnetic sweeper tool does its magic by picking up nails, screws, staples and any other metal debris.

-Best Measure Tape: Stanley Powerlock
+18. Best Retractable Steel Tape: Stanley Powerlock

 We like this tape mostly because of its high-impact ABS case, which adds extra durability.